-What better time to focus on men’s skin care than No-Shave November?
+What better time to focus on skin care for men than No-Shave November?

-No-Shave November isn’t just an excuse to go all mountain man—it’s a clever cancer awareness campaign.
-Now in its eleventh year, the effort has raised more than $10 million.
+No-Shave November or Movember, isn’t just an excuse to go all mountain man—it’s a clever cancer awareness campaign.
+The No-Shave November effort has raised more than millions of dollars since its inception over a decade ago.
 Here’s the gist: guys don’t shave or use any grooming products in November and instead donate what they’d normally spend on those sundries to cancer prevention, research and education.

 Baby Foot recently raised funds for breast cancer awareness, so we support all the men out there who decide to let it grow for a good cause.
 While your beard fills in, though, check out these men’s skin care tips we’ve compiled for your face, hands and feet.

-Just because the lower part of your face is blanketed by a beard doesn’t mean you should neglect all that exposed skin immediately to the north.
+Just because a beard blankets the lower part of your face doesn’t mean you should neglect all that exposed skin immediately to the north.
 Your cheeks and forehead take the brunt of weathering over time, but you can slow the effects with the right regimen.

-Start with a highly recommended facial cleanser that works well regardless of your skin type.
-A number of dermatologists and men searching for a low-maintenance skin care routine vouch for Jack Black Deep Dive Glycolic Cleanser.
+Start with a highly recommended natural mens skincare face wash that works well regardless of your skin type.
+Many dermatologists and men searching for a low-maintenance skin care routine vouch for Jack Black Deep Dive Glycolic Cleanser.
 This alcohol-free, clay-based cleanser can be used in the shower or left on as a mask.
 Either way, you’re bound to like the results.

 For many men, that’s where facial skin care begins and ends—but don’t stop there.
 If you follow your cleanse with a scrub and then moisturize, you’ll truly unlock a better way of life.
-Oh … and your partner is sure to notice your suddenly stellar skin, too.
+Oh … and your partner will notice your suddenly stellar skin, too.

 Finally, you’ll need a no-nonsense moisturizer to rehydrate your freshly cleansed face and nourish that newly excavated layer of skin.
-Bulldog Original Moisturizer, which contains aloe vera, green tea and camelina oil, is both affordable and effective.
-Bulldog also offers an Age Defense Moisturizer if you’re working extra-hard to beat back those later-in-life wrinkles.
+Bulldog Original Moisturizer, which contains aloe vera, green tea and camelina oil, is affordable and effective.
+Bulldog also offers an Age Defense Moisturizer if you’re working extra hard to beat back those later-in-life wrinkles.

 Your Hands Deserve Better